Yinchuan–Lanzhou high-speed railway

 Yinchuan–Lanzhou high-speed railway is a high-speed railway in China between Lanzhou, the capital of Gansu province, and Zhongwei in Ningxia.
+It forms part of the Beijing–Lanzhou corridor, part of China's "Eight Vertical and Eight Horizontal" network.

 Construction started in 2017 and completed on 29 December 2022.
 The section between Zhongchuan Airport and Lanzhou West is the already completed Lanzhou-Zhongchuan Airport Intercity Railway.
 This section will also be shared with the Lanzhou–Zhangye intercity railway.

 History

 The line was built in two sections.
 A 207 km section from Yinchuan to Zhongwei, opened on 29 December 2019.
-The remaining section opened on 29 December 2022.
+The remaining section from Zhongwei to Lanzhou opened on 29 December 2022.